The Best Spanish Dessert Wine

 Most wine regions and wine nations have their surprises and unexpected turns.
-Even seasoned Bordeaux aficionados are often surprised to learn that Sauternes, a region famous for sweet wines, also makes some of Bordeaux’s most appetizing dry white.
+Even seasoned Bordeaux enthusiasts are often surprised to learn that Sauternes, a region famous for sweet wines, also makes some of Bordeaux’s most appetizing dry white.
 Tuscany, a hallowed and sacred ground for red wines, also makes some invigorating and aromatic Vermentino.
 The United Kingdom is increasingly producing some of the best sparkling wines in the world.
 Believe it or not, southern Russia is awash with vineyards, including the excellent bubbly made at Abrau Durso.

 Spanish Dessert Wine

-You’ll find Pedro Ximenez all over Andalucia, although the grape reaches its apogee in Malaga and, of course, Jerez.
-Malaga’s appellation framework has undergone some significant changes over the past twenty years.
-Before 2001, Malaga had just one DO.
-However, that year the DO was transformed into Malaga and Sierras de Malaga, the latter appellation now used for dry wine styles produced from a range of grapes, including Sauvignon Blanc, Macabeo (Viura), and Chardonnay.
-Meanwhile, Malaga was bestowed with the honor of protecting Andalucia’s historic sweet wine style; Malaga’s DO applies to fortified wines and ‘natural’ sweet wines, which depend entirely on the hot climate for their sweetness and alcohol level.
-The fortified wines must have between 15 and 22% alcohol, while the naturally-occurring sweet wines must have a final alcohol of over 13%.
-Malaga’s vineyards spread out in all directions from the city itself; the ancient hilltop town of Ronda boasts some of the region’s best terroir and superior sites on the coast west of Malaga plateau is well north of the city.
+Meanwhile, Malaga was bestowed to protect Andalucia’s historic sweet wine style; Malaga’s DO applies to fortified and ‘natural’ sweet wines, which depend entirely on the hot climate for their sweetness and alcohol level.
+The fortified wines must have between 15 and 22% alcohol, while the naturally occurring sweet wines must have a final alcohol of over 13%.
+Malaga’s vineyards spread out in all directions from the city itself; the ancient hilltop town of Ronda boasts some of the region’s best terroir and superior sites on the coast west of Malaga plateau, which is well north of the city.

 Bodegas Malaga Virgen